david-macmahon/DopplerDriftSearchPipelineOutputs.jl/README.md

 The `turboSETI` Python package, an early Doppler drift search pipeline, outputs a `.dat` file containing all the hits it found.
-The `.dat` files are text files starts with comment lines followed by whitespace delimited tabular data with predefined columns.  `DopplerDriftSearchPipelineOutputs` includes a `readdat()` function to parses `turboSETI` `.dat` files using the `DelimitedFiles` package and returns the tablular data as a `DataFrame`.
+The `.dat` files are text files that start with comment lines followed by whitespace delimited tabular data with predefined columns.  `DopplerDriftSearchPipelineOutputs` includes a `readdat()` function to parses `turboSETI` `.dat` files using the `DelimitedFiles` package and returns the tablular data as a `DataFrame`.
 As of this writing, the columns